elifsu-simula/jupytergis-tutorial/_sources/chapters/02_launch.md

 :::{admonition} Hands on
 :class: tip
+- First register or login to [Galaxy](https://usegalaxy.eu/login/start?redirect=None).
-- Open your browser and navigate to [https://usegalaxy.eu/join-training/bids25-jupytergis](https://usegalaxy.eu/join-training/bids25-jupytergis) to access the JupyterGIS platform.
+- Then, open your browser and navigate to [https://usegalaxy.eu/join-training/bids25-jupytergis](https://usegalaxy.eu/join-training/bids25-jupytergis) to join the training.
 - On the left sidebar, click Tools.
 - In the search box, type JupyterGIS.
 - Click Interactive JupyterGIS Notebook and then click the Run Tool button.